BeardedNoodle/BeardedNoodle/README.md

 **`A passionate software engineer`**

-This profile just for fun project if you are looking complete ones please look my serius work profile
+This profile just for fun project if you are looking complete ones please look my serius work profile -> [Work Mert](https://github.com/xmekurt)

 ---